roger-uw/drawadt/README.md

 Here we use `para` to see the sub-structures.

 Run `printDraw (draw (LeafBinTree (testBinTree 4)))` and we will get:

+_may not be correctly displayed if the font is not monospaced_

 ```
               ┌────1